VinceNolan999/ms1-nicola/README.md

 #### Contact Page

--  Contains a form for fans or prospective employers to send messages to Nicola
+-  Contains a form for fans, prospective employers  or other performers to send messages to Nicola.

 ### Existing Features